Helping you grow closer to God

 Beneath our tangible landscape lurks an invisible spiritual realm where unseen battles rage.
 It's real.
 And it's dangerous.
 If you're prepared to remove the blinders and gaze into the unseen world, Chip Ingram is ready to take you there.
 Hang on to your seat.
 It's going to be a journey inside the very folds of our Bibles, a journey that will teach us about our greatest foe, Satan, also known as Lucifer, the Dragon, Serpent, and Son of the Morning Star.
 Although this lying thief comes to "steal, kill, and destroy," God details, in Ephesians 6, the battle plan to uncover Satan's cunning deceptions and to resist his sinister schemes.
 The cosmic conflict exploding all around us will have eternal implications, for us and those we love.
 This series will prepare you to do spiritual battle with the enemy of your soul... and win!
 You'll learn to clothe yourself with God's spiritual armor so you can be confident of certain victory over the scheming enemy.More from this series

+I want to start off with two true stories.
 I’m not intending to be dramatic but we have learned from spiritual warfare 101 that there is an invisible world, that we’re in a battle, that we have a foe that’s formidable.
 We know that we respect and that we’re not afraid and we fight from victory, not for victory.
 And then we understand that part of being protected is God has given us armor and He’s commanded us to pick up this armor and put it on.
 And He’s given us armor that will protect us in many ways.

 And He’s going to protect us from condemnation, He’ll protect us from doubt.
 He’s going to keep us from deception with just the normal walking with God, being a man or a woman, renewing our mind, being in the body and community.
 But sometimes, there is frontal attacks and we’ll talk about when.